 Fast forward 25 years later and blogs have become a common part of our culture.
 Many people read blogs on a daily basis.
 There are blogs on nearly every topic of interest – the news, politics, business, sports, entertainment, art, and more.

 But do you need one for YOUR business?

 Blogs Provide SEO Value

-There is no question that Google loves fresh original content and blogs provide your website with an easy way to create new content on a frequent basis.
-Every time you create a new blog post on your site you’re creating another page that will be indexed by Google.
+There’s no question that Google loves fresh, original content.
+Blogs provide your website with an easy way to create new content on a frequent basis.
+Every time you create a new blog post on your site, you’re creating another page that will be indexed by Google.
 This means one more opportunity to show up in Google and drive free traffic.

 Blogs Drive Traffic to Your Site